 The name Audi is actually Latin for “hear.”
-The story is that August Horch founded his first car company, A. Horch & Cie. in 1899.
+August Horch founded his first car company, A. Horch & Cie. in 1899.
 Disagreements with his Chief Financial Officer forced him to leave his own company and start out anew with a new brand.
-Yet he soon learned that his own name was copyrighted by his previous effort.
-So he changed the new company to the Latin translation of his German name.
-Horch in German means, “hear,” or Audi in Latin.
+He soon learned that his own name was now copyrighted by his previous effort, so he decided to think outside of the box.
+He changed the new company to the Latin translation of his German name.
+Horch in German means, “hear,” which is also what Audi means in Latin.

-One of the reasons Audi features some of the best car bodies when it comes to impact tests is the company was actually one of the first to conduct crash tests.
-No, they didn’t use dummies.
+One of the reasons Audi’s feature some of the best car bodies when it comes to impact tests is that the company was actually one of the first to conduct crash tests.
+These early tests, however, were a far cry from the modern crash test facilities that we have today.
+They didn’t use dummies or high speed cameras.
 Instead, they simply pushed a car down the hill and watched it smash into a brick wall.
-In many cases, after smashing to a stop, the car was relatively undamaged and still running.
-That’s just one of the reasons Audi repair is more infrequent in Cincinnati than most cars.
-They are truly built to last.
+Due to learning what would happen when you run your car into a wall, and adjusting their designs accordingly, after crunching to a stop—the car was relatively undamaged and still running.
+That’s just one of the reasons Audi repair is less frequent in Cincinnati than repairs of most other cars.
+Audis are truly built to last.